roeltielen/gismo_pmultigrid_xbraid/README.md

 **$ mpirun -np 4 ./bin/xbraid_heatEquation_example -n 100 -i 2 -r 4**

 This command runs the MGRIT method (using 4 processors) adopting 100 time steps, a refinement level of 4 and spline degree equal to 2.
-The obtained output provides all the details with respect to the settings of the MGRIT method and the p-multigrid method.
+The obtained output provides all the details with respect to the settings of the MGRIT method and the *p*-multigrid method.
 A part of the output shows the convergence of the MGRIT method:

 ![GitHub Logo](images/output2.png)